eljefe303030/Melius/DRAFT3.0_README.md

 3. [Vanilla Flashlight Improved - Bright](https://www.nexusmods.com/starfield/mods/701) It's the vanilla flashlight, but better!
 Enjoy a larger, brighter beam without the ugly banding artifacts. **enabling this mod will replace the default flashlight mod**

 **34.1 IMMERSION**
+1. [Immersive Landing Ramps](https://www.nexusmods.com/starfield/mods/8093) Landing ramps need to be open and closed by you now.
+If the Landing Ramp Remote is not in your inventory, get it from Henrik Zuran at Apex Electronics in the Well area of New Atlantis.
+Equip it as a favourite for ease.
+Vasco can be asked to open and close the ramp once he has been assigned to your crew.
-1. [Simple Immersive Helmets - 2K](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you. **Can cause a performance hit of around 5 FPS, disable this if you need those extra 5 FPS.
+2. [Simple Immersive Helmets - 2K](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you. **Can cause a performance hit of around 5 FPS, disable this if you need those extra 5 FPS.
 The related patches will do nothing once you start the game after disabling this mod and can be safely left enabled**
-2. [Simple Immersive Helmets - Shattered Space Patch](https://www.nexusmods.com/starfield/mods/13353) does the same as above but for the DLC.
+3. [Simple Immersive Helmets - Shattered Space Patch](https://www.nexusmods.com/starfield/mods/13353) does the same as above but for the DLC.

 **35.1 WEATHER**
 1. [Royal Weathers - Fantasy Add-On](https://www.nexusmods.com/starfield/mods/7946) some beautiful, potentially not lore-friendly weather on moons and locations without atmosphere.